 The ammunition laboratory on Odderøya during the Cold War (1945-1994)

-Today this building houses the Hobby carpenters and is located 50 meters south of Odderøya Amfi.
-The building had its special characteristic in that there were no doors between the different rooms, but all rooms had doors to the outdoors.
-This was a safety measure to prevent a potential explosion from spreading to several departments.
+Today this building houses Hobbysnekkerne and is located 50 meters south of Odderøya Amphitheater.
+The building had a special characteristic in that there were no doors between the different rooms, but all rooms had doors to the outside.
+This was a safety measure that was supposed to prevent a possible explosion from spreading to several departments.

 The mission of the department was to control the ammunition for the artillery that the Coastal Artillery had.
 This department was supposed to control the ammunition for the 127 mm gun for the whole country.
 Among other things, gunpowder samples were sent in from all forts that had 127 mm guns and it was checked whether the gunpowder had the properties it was supposed to have.
 If deviations were found, all propellant charges (gunpowder) had to be replaced.
 This department then carried out this work of changing gunpowder in all propellant charges for the relevant fort.